SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Alternatively, remove a key-value pair from a dictionary with the ``removeValueForKey`` method.
-This method removes the key-value pair if it exists, and returns the removed value, or ``nil`` if no value existed:
+This method removes the key-value pair if it exists and returns the removed value, or returns ``nil`` if no value existed:

 .. testcode:: dictionariesInferred